SEED-platform/seed-website/docs/user_doc_insights.md

 	![](images/insights_configuration_01.png)

 	- Import metrics (ie, Site EUI or GHG emissions) for each building as well as targets for those metrics
-	- Define "drived fields" to calculate target "deltas" if that is useful
+	- Define "derived fields" to calculate target "deltas" if that is useful

 	![](images/insights_configuration_02.png)

 	### Program Configuration
-	Click on the Program Configuration link to define the criteria for these "program" report
+	Click on the Program Configuration link to define the criteria for these "program" reports
 	![](images/insights_configuration_03.png)

 	There are three components to define on the Program Configuration page: